tabashki/conj-grad-solver/README.md

 The program contains both a simple, serial CPU-only implementation that is selected using the `-s` argument, as well as the parallelized CUDA implementation, selected using the `-p` argument.

-All test data and expected results have been generated using `numpy`.
+All test data and expected results have been generated using the python script `test/gen-test-files.py`.